Last Updated on

 - Beer critics will become an appealing occupation

 - More styles, more identity, more unique beers.

-- Craft Beer will be more affordable, as total volume of the whole industry goes up.
+- Craft beer will be more affordable, as the total volume of the whole industry goes up.
 A rising tide floats all boats!

 Your favourite beers at the moment: one of your own and one from another local brewer.